open-component-model/community/.github/ISSUE_TEMPLATE/epic.md

 **Acceptance Criteria**

-List the high-level conditions that must be met for this epic to be considered complete
+List the high-level conditions that must be met for this epic to be considered complete.

 - [ ] Criteria 1
 - [ ] Criteria 2